 At Roche, we are looking at finding patterns in disease to help us identify who would benefit from accelerated therapy or more aggressive therapy.
 We are also looking at indicators to predict key symptoms such as flares, which would help doctors to escalate therapy before events worsen.
 Importantly, it’s about applying these patterns to each patient to ensure they are treated as optimally as possible throughout the entire journey of their disease.

 IBD is an area of real unmet need where there is the potential to make a significant difference to patients’ lives.

-“Every week in my day-to-day life I hear about someone else who is diagnosed or whose children have been diagnosed with IBD,” says KT Park, Senior Group Medical Director, I2O.
+“Every week in my day-to-day life I hear about someone else who is diagnosed or whose children have been diagnosed with IBD,” says KT Park, Global Head of Gastroenterology & Hepatology, PD Clinical Science.
 “I believe that we can make a real difference to these patients.
 We are really excited and inspired about what we can achieve and we are fully committed to doing so.”